Technical Trivia on Gravity Waves

 Interferometry requires matching two waves of the laser beam, so they cancel each other and produce darkness, until the signal changes the distance causing a slight amount of light to appear.
 Accomplishing this would be impossible.
 Slight changes in motion including expansion due to temperature changes would cause constant flicker of the light.
 Stopping the flicker would be impossible due to noise motion or change in distance including temperature change beyond the ability to control or measure.

 A closely related problem is that the distances between the two split waves must be precisely controlled to achieve interference.
 Control means positive feedback.
 It also means total control over the distance down to the measurement level of 0.1 atto meters (over 4 km in two paths) to achieve interference and stop the motion.
-Yet control over mechanical motion is said to only go down to one pico meter, which is ten million times less control than needed to achieve interference and control it.
+Yet control over mechanical motion is said to only go down to 0.1 pico meter, which is a million times less control than needed to achieve interference and control it.

 Not all of the light would have to be removed through interferometry, as a signal could be detected through a small amount of background light, but all of the above problems would persist.
 It isn't the amount of background light that is the problem; it is the continuous change that is the problem.